Master of Education in Curriculum and Instruction

 Applicants must hold a bachelor's degree.

-The MEd for Curriculum and Instruction is tied to opportunities for career advancement for new and practicing teachers.
-The State of Pennsylvania requires early-career teachers to complete a minimum number of credit hours of graduate-level work in order to gain their Level 2 teacher certification.
+The MEd for Curriculum and Instruction is tied to opportunities for career advancement for current educational practitioners across a range of contexts.
+For classroom teachers, the State of Pennsylvania requires early-career teachers to complete a minimum number of credit hours of graduate-level work in order to gain their Level 2 teacher certification.
 In addition, many school districts offer pay incentives for teachers with a master's degree.